 - Author name(s) should not appear in the paper (including the abstract)

 - Eliminate references to your institutions, your sponsors, and your unpublished work.

 - All author names must be inserted into the online submission form.

 - Delete author and institution information from document properties.

 Paper reviewing process is double-blind, therefore before submitting the paper, please remove the names of authors, affiliations from the title page (As well as obvious references to the authors in the text, if there are any).
-Also please edit the reference list in a way that is has got no works by the authors of the paper.
+Also please do not include the references, which are published by the authors to enable double blind review.

 The submitted paper should adhere to the double-blind review policy.
 Papers that do not comply with the Submission Guidelines will be rejected without review.
 Please note:

 - Template : All the Papers to be formatted using the Springer conference paper templates, which can be found in the author's instruction page here: https://www.springer.com/la/computer-science/lncs/conference-proceedings-guidelines